AlicenJoyHenning/DamageDetective/README.md

 <br>

 Alternatively, if `filter_counts` is set to `FALSE`, a data frame will be given as output containing the damage scores for each barcode.
 This is provided for the user if they wish to interact with the `DamageDetective` results more directly.
-From here, a user can filter their data as done by `filter_counts`.
+From here, a user can filter their manually data as done by `filter_counts` automatically.

 ``` r
 # Perform damage detection